kalivtrope/dancing-robots/README.md

 ```

 - `MOVE_TO_WALL`
-  - move in the current direction until there's a wall one step away from Karel
+  - move in the current direction until there's a wall one step away from Eralk
-  - in this command Karel makes ZERO or more steps (that is, he may not need to move at all if standing in front of a wall already)
+  - in this command Eralk makes ZERO or more steps (that is, he may not need to move at all if standing in front of a wall already)
 - `MOVE_TO_START`
-  - makes Karel move in the current direction until he's standing at a cell marked as start `S`
+  - makes Eralk move in the current direction until he's standing at a cell marked as start `S`
   - if there's no start in the current direction, this command functions as `MOVE_TO_WALL`
-  - in this command Karel makes ZERO or more steps (that is, he may not need to move at all if standing on start already)
+  - in this command Eralk makes ZERO or more steps (that is, he may not need to move at all if standing on start already)
 - `MOVE_TO_END`
-  - makes Karel move in the current direction until he's standing at a cell marked as end `E`
+  - makes Eralk move in the current direction until he's standing at a cell marked as end `E`
   - if there's no start in the current direction, this command functions as `MOVE_TO_WALL`
-  - in this command Karel makes ZERO or more steps (that is, he may not need to move at all if standing on end already)
+  - in this command Eralk makes ZERO or more steps (that is, he may not need to move at all if standing on end already)
 - `NOP`
   - it does absolutely nothing lol
 ### Input file description